-We ask that the entire appointment be performed outside.
-This may include a screened-in patio, covered porch, or open garage.
+Protocols for outside appointments: This may include a screened-in patio, covered porch, or open garage.
 Please feel free to bring out beds, blankets, cushions, or whatever is needed to create a comfortable space for you and your pet.
 For appointments performed outside, we will follow the following protocols:

-- - The doctor will wear a mask, and we respectfully ask that all family members wear a mask when in close proximity to the doctor.
-After the sedative injection is given, the doctor will step away - feel free to remove your mask during the time your pet is falling asleep and then please replace the mask once the doctor returns.
+- The doctor will wear a mask, and we respectfully ask that all family members wear a mask when in close proximity to the doctor.
+After the sedative injection is given, the doctor will step away... feel free to remove your mask during the time your pet is falling asleep and then please replace the mask once the doctor returns.

 Acupuncture Appointments: Must take place outside.
 The doctor will step away for the duration of the treatment, once all of the needles have been placed.

 We understand that these situations are far from ideal.
-While the pandemic is stressful in and of itself, the additional anguish placed upon families during their beloved pet’s end-of-life journey may seem especially heartbreaking.
+While the pandemic is stressful in and of itself, the additional anguish placed upon families during their beloved pet’s end-of-life journey is especially heartbreaking.
 We promise you that we will do our very best to make each and every interaction as peaceful and loving as possible.